ai-learning-space/sql-expert/Advanced SQL/Window Functions Types.md

 FROM apartment;
 ```

-For example, the function *RANK* works in the following way:
+For example, the function `RANK` works in the following way:

+1. ***Sorting***:
-1. *Sorting*: first, rows are sorted based on one or more specified columns in the `ORDER BY` clause within the `OVER` construct.
+    - First, rows are sorted based on one or more specified columns in the `ORDER BY` clause within the `OVER` construct.
+2. ***Assigning Ranks:***
-2. *Assigning Ranks:* each unique row or group of rows with identical sorting values is assigned a *rank*, starting from 1.
+    - Each unique row or group of rows with identical sorting values is assigned a *rank*, starting from 1.
+3. ***Tied Values***:
-3. *Tied Values*: if multiple rows have the same sorting values, they receive the same rank.
+    - If multiple rows have the same sorting values, they receive the same rank.
 For example, if two rows are tied for second place, both will receive a *rank* of 2.
+4. ***Skipping Ranks:***
-4. *Skipping Ranks:* after a group of rows with the same rank, the next rank increases by the number of rows in that group.
+    - After a group of rows with the same rank, the next rank increases by the number of rows in that group.
 For example, if two rows have a rank of 2, the next row will receive a rank of 4, not 3.
+5. ***Continuing the Sorting:***
-5. *Continuing the Sorting:* this process continues until all rows in the result set are assigned ranks.
+    - This process continues until all rows in the result set are assigned ranks.

 # Offset Window Functions ⬅️➡️